Tarun-23113/quant_analysis/README.md

 - Add more technical indicators
 - Support for more cryptocurrency exchanges

-## 🤖 ChatGPT Usage

-This project was developed with the help of ChatGPT as a coding assistant to:
-- Understand requirements and architecture
-- Implement individual components
-- Debug integration issues
-- Optimize code for readability and performance

 The implementation follows a modular approach with clear separation of concerns, making it easy to understand and extend.

 ## 📁 Project Structure